Galvan7/Cipher-Craft/README.md

-# Mini C-Compiler
+# Cipher-Craft (Our personalized C compiler)

-- Codes pertaining to projects for Compiler Design Lab for Course CO351 - Compiler Design Lab
+- Codes pertaining to projects for Compiler Design Lab for Course : BTech in Information Technology - Compiler Design Lab
 - It comprised of four phases:
   - Lexical Analyzer
   - Parser